Elbrus-Analytics/.github/profile/README.md

 # Elbrus Analytics

 Elbrus Analytics is a diploma thesis which should provide insight into your network.
-It´s a software based package level analasys which of capable of tracking quantitative data.
+It´s a software based package level analysis which of capable of tracking quantitative data.
 The evaluated data is presented on a fresh modern dashboard.